Ship more developer-focused

 Establish a repeatable video production motion that can evolve and scale as your video capabilities grow.

-Why teams trust me to produce their technical videos
+Why teams trust me with their developer-focused video strategy

 Full-stack + DevOps background